 Although a database is an abstract concept, it is composed of very specific things.
 From hardware to software, database monitoring tools must always ensure that all components are available and operating within the normal range.

-7 Best SQL Server Monitoring Tools 2021
+7 Best Paid SQL Server Monitoring Tools

 If you neglect the proper observation of the SQL server then it would not only attenuate the performance but also results in a loss in terms of money and time.
-Thus, every DB Administrators and Engineers understands the importance of SQL monitoring tools.
+Thus, every DB administrator and engineer understands the importance of SQL monitoring tools.
 Therefore here we are with some best SQL server performance monitoring tools along with downloading their trial versions and software list so that one can cope with the problem that could erupt to cause Database server system failure.